petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 ## How Scaling is Charged

-Manual and auto-scaling is only available for the Liferay DXP service in production environments.
+Manual and auto-scaling are only available for the Liferay DXP service in production environments.
 Once scaling is enabled, each extra instance of the service incurs an hourly charge.
 This charge is independent of the normal Liferay PaaS subscription process.

-At the end of every quarter that you use or deploy additional instances, Liferay will issue you an invoice.
+At the end of every quarter that you use or deploy additional instances, Liferay sends you an invoice.
 You must pay this invoice in accordance with your agreement with Liferay.

 For each service instance added via manual or auto-scaling, the price depends on your subscription plan.
 The total charge is based on the number of clock hours that you used the scaled instances.
 For pricing purposes, the total usage during a calendar quarter is rounded up to the nearest full clock hour.